 Procedure to install Android 4.1.2 XXBMC4 firmware on Galaxy Camera EK-GC100

 Step 1: Download and extract both the above files to a convenient location on your computer.
 After extracting the firmware package (.zip file), you’ll see these two files in it:

 Step 2: Then power off your Galaxy Camera.
 Next, you need to boot your device into downloading mode.

 Step 3: After the device is completely switched off, press and hold the ‘Power button + Shutter key’ simultaneously until you see a warning message.
 Leave all the keys now.

 Step 4: Keeping the device as it is, connect it to your computer using the micro USB cable.
-Now just press Zoom right key to continue.
+Now just press the Zoom Right key to continue.
 This will directly land you into downloading mode.
-Refer the screenshot.
+Refer to the screenshot.

-Note: If such thing doesn’t happen then it’s more likely to be problem with the device specific drivers.
-So verify whether you’ve properly installed the device drivers on your computer or not.
+Note: If such a thing doesn’t happen then it’s more likely to be a problem with the device-specific drivers.
+Verify whether you’ve properly installed the device drivers on your computer or not.
 You can install them via Samsung Kies or manually install them from the links given in the Pre-Requisites section.
-If the problem still persists try changing USB cable or the USB port.
+If the problem persists try changing the USB cable or the USB port.

 Step 6: Next click on the Options tab present on the Odin window.
 There you’ll find Auto Reboot and F.Reset Time options.
 Tick only these two options and leave all the other options as they are.